Jun-Lizst/leo1234jv4/content/resource/biochemistrytools.md

     - **BCA:** The BCA (Bicinchoninic Acid) protein assay is a colorimetric method for determining the total protein concentration in a solution.
 It relies on the reduction of copper(II) to copper(I) by protein in an alkaline solution, followed by the chelation of two molecules of BCA with each Cu(I) ion, resulting in a purple-colored complex that absorbs strongly at 562 nm.
 The intensity of the purple color is directly proportional to the amount of protein present, allowing for quantification by comparing the absorbance to a standard curve of known protein concentrations.
       - Pierce™ BCA Protein Assay Kits [[User guide: PDF](https://assets.thermofisher.com/TFS-Assets/LSG/manuals/MAN0011430_Pierce_BCA_Protein_Asy_UG.pdf) | measure at 562 nm]
       - Pierce™ Dilution-Free™ Rapid Gold BCA Protein Assay Kit [[User guide: PDF](https://assets.thermofisher.com/TFS-Assets/LSG/manuals/MAN0029413-Pierce%20DilutionFree%20RapidGoldBCA-UG.pdf) | measure at 480 nm]
-    - **Bradford**：The Bradford method is a quick and widely used colorimetric assay for determining protein concentration.
+    - **Bradford:** The Bradford method is a quick and widely used colorimetric assay for determining protein concentration.
 It involves the binding of a dye, Coomassie Brilliant Blue G-250, to proteins, which causes a shift in the dye's absorbance spectrum.
 By measuring the absorbance of the resulting blue solution at 595 nm and comparing it to a standard curve, the protein concentration can be determined. [[original article, PMID:942051](https://pubmed.ncbi.nlm.nih.gov/942051/)]
     - **ELISA**